76eren/Mangu/README.md

   - Allow user to go to a previous chapter
   - Make the images cache before starting to read
   - Go back to chapter list from the reading page
   - Change the current chapter list UI to a resycleview.
+  - Cache images before loading chapter